Massage for Trigger Finger: Managing Finger Stiffness

 Trigger finger, medically known as stenosing tenosynovitis, occurs when a finger gets stuck in a bent position.
 As its namesake implies, it might straighten with a snap - a bit like a trigger being pulled and released - and this condition tends to arise from the inflammation of the tendons that bend your fingers, causing them to catch or lock when bent.

 While it can be a temporary inconvenience for some, for others it can become a recurring or constant issue, causing pain and discomfort and making day-to-day activities difficult.
+Both deep tissue massage and Swedish massage are proven methods for easing discomfort and improving mobility in trigger finger.

 What Causes Trigger Finger?